Energy contract management software is software for managing long-lived commercial, vendor, land, interconnection, power, and service agreements.

 Due diligence catches the big ones.
 The material contracts get reviewed.

-But operations discovers the rest six months later, when a land manager needs the original terms of an easement from 2007, or the regulatory team needs to find every contract that references an environmental standard that just changed.
+But operations discovers the rest later, when a land manager needs the original terms of an easement from an old project, or the regulatory team needs to find every contract that references an environmental standard that just changed.

 A contract audit of an inherited portfolio isn’t optional in energy.
 It’s the first thing the new owner should do.